 Friday was a busy day for everyone inside Endurance Nation.
 The teams were was early in the morning, followed by a trip over to the bacon station for some good eats and laughs.
 We then rolled over to the Palace theater on Main Street for Coach Patrick’s annual Four Keys talk on race execution, powered by our partners at Ventum.
 This year more than 70 athletes came to the theater and experienced this free talk and how to successfully race 140.6 miles.
 [Sign up for our content portal for access to this and more free resources!]

 While some athletes continued on with their day, Endurance Nation staff rolled over to the Expo to network with our sponsors and thank them for all they do for our Team.
-Special shout out to Normatech and ROKA.
+Special shout out to ROKA.and

 By mid afternoon, Coach Patrick was on stage to warm up the crowd for the Friday afternoon Pre Race Briefing.
 Patrick spoke about the value of training together as a community as well as the benefits of having a Ventum super bike on your side.